vvb333007/espshell/README.md

 3. Choose the latest version and click **Install**

 **To install manually** (e.g., the latest source code from GitHub):
+Option#1:
+1. Copy /src directory content to your sketch directory

+Option#2:
 1. Create the folder: `/YourSketchBook/libraries/espshell`
 2. Copy the library contents (`/docs`, `/src`, `/examples`, etc.) into that folder
 3. Restart the Arduino IDE